Boshinya/hsbc-technical-test/README.md

 /src/test/resources/features/manual-test-cases

 ### Observation and Assumption
-Assumption 1 : if the specific date falls on Weekend and Bank- holiday then previous working day's Exchange rates ar returned.
+* Assumption 1 : if the specific date falls on Weekend and Bank- holiday then previous working day's Exchange rates ar returned.

-Assumption 2 : When the API request sent to get the latest exchange rates, not always the current date is returned ( need more businees input)
+* Assumption 2 : When the API request sent to get the latest exchange rates, not always the current date is returned ( need more businees input)

-Observation 1 : When base currency & symbol query used as "EUR" the 400 response returned where as for all other
-                currencies it is 200 response.
+* Observation 1 : When base currency & symbol query used as "EUR" the 400 response returned where as for all other currencies it is 200 response.

-Observation 2 : When specific dates used in the past (ex. year 2000), not all of the exchange rates returned,
-                assumed some of those currencies not part of the supported list.
+* Observation 2 : When specific dates used in the past (ex. year 2000), not all of the exchange rates returned, assumed some of those currencies not part of the supported list.

-Since there are no defined expected results available for exchange rates & also it is dynamic, specific values are not asserted.
+* Since there are no defined expected results available for exchange rates & also it is dynamic,specific values are not asserted.